Tuesday, November 20, 2018

 For a long time, Egypt has been the heart of the Arab world.
 It played an influential political and cultural role in the region.
 Since late 1800’s, Egypt witnessed a remarkable progress in many aspects that made Palestinians and other Arabs view it with admiration.
-They saw in Egypt their most center of gravity, perhaps the only one they had.
+They saw in Egypt their most center of gravity.
 Palestinians obtained a big share of Egyptian cultural growth (literature, education, arts, sports etc.).
 Sharing borders, nationality and culture with Egypt, Palestine always attracted many famous Egyptian writers, poets, scholars, actors and athletes.

 Before 1948, sport was part of the cultural exchange which existed between Palestine and Egypt.
 Documents show that between the two countries, originated distinguished athletic relations.
 The numerous sporting events and the cooperation which were based on national brotherhood and Egyptian support to Palestine, gave Palestinian sports an impetus to appear stronger in the region.
 Not to mention the Egyptian support to the Arab Palestine Sports Federation APSF to join FIFA -International Football Association - in 1946.
 However, these relations were subject to political conditions in both countries.

 Since 1920's, Arabs and Jews in Palestine sought to attract Egyptian teams and athletes to compete with.
 Through the period 1920s-1940s, sports in Egypt reached a relatively high level.
 Some Egyptian champions took part in international competitions and won Olympic medals.
 The Jewish Maccabi organization in Palestine was concerned to maintain and cooperate with its counterpart in Egypt for sports and intelligence purposes.
 In general, the Jewish sports organizations sought to sustain their cooperation with British teams in Palestine and Egypt at the same time when the British teams in Palestine continuously had meetings with their teams in Egypt.